alexa-samples/skill-sample-nodejs-web-api-hello-world/README.md

 ## How to deploy this sample
 - modify `ask-resources.json` and or `package.json` as described below to accomodate your ask profile configuration
+- ensure that the AWS profile you intend to use has sufficient permissions to deploy the infrastructure for this skill.
+If you are using an IAM Role or IAM User, make sure they have full permission to modify:
+  - Cloudformation, used to generate the infrastructure
+  - Lambda, to act as the compute backend for the skill
+  - Cloudwatch, to create logging targets for the Lambda
+  - S3, to host the web app
+  - IAM, used to create roles to limit the relationships between the above resources
 - use `npm run deploy` to initially build and deploy:
   - the skill (to the Amazon developer portal),
   - the skill backend (to AWS Lambda), and